ircv3/ircv3-specifications/extensions/message-ids.md

 ## Introduction

-This specification describes a mesage tag indicating a server supplied unique ID for `PRIVMSG` and `NOTICE` messages.
+This specification describes a mesage tag indicating a server supplied unique ID for events.

 ## Motivation